rgyani/graph-traversal/README.md

 ### Finding Shortest Path

-* Undirected graphs: Dijkstra's algorithm with list O(V^2) Used when Source vertex is known Solved using MinHeap + Map A* achieves better performance by using heuristics to guide its search.
+* Undirected graphs: Dijkstra's algorithm with list O(V^2)
+    Used when Source vertex is known.
+    Solved using MinHeap + Map.
+    A* achieves better performance by using heuristics to guide its search.
 * Directed graphs with arbitrary weights without negative cycles:
   1. Bellman–Ford algorithm Time complexity O(VE)
      Go thru all the edges of the graph, V-1 times and switch the map if distance[v] > distance[u] + weightEdge(u,v)